 Gasification is a clean, reliable and flexible way to create synthesis gas (syngas) from low-value feedstocks for the production of high-value products and power.
+Discover how Shell gasification technologies are delivering advantages for refiners, petrochemical companies and power generators.

 Are you worried about diminishing fuel oil markets?